 9.)
 Get your sexy on.

 In order to truly keep it weird while taking bluebonnet photos, we definitely recommend that you harness your inner Leslie and strike a confident, sexy pose at some point during your photoshoot.
 Clothing is entirely optional, of course.
-Just ask the owner of Austin Key Guy, who seems to love bluebonnets maybe a bit too much?
-Yeah.

 10.)
 And When in doubt, dress up!